sinn

 Slider

-The operation of the character's movement is quite simple.
-For the movements of walking, sprinting and stealth, the moment in which the movement input was pressed is collected and using a simple algorithm we calculate the percentage of the maximum speed.
+The character movement system is quite simple.
+For walking, sprinting, and sneaking movements, the moment when the movement input is pressed is recorded, and using a simple algorithm, the percentage of the maximum speed is calculated.

 CEntity* ent_player = ctx.getOwner();